gluent/goe/docs/google_cloud_run/README.md

 # Executing GOE Commands via Cloud Run Jobs

-Below is an example of how to submit GOE using Cloud Build and then execute jobs using the software via Cloud Run.
+Below is an example of how to submit GOE using Cloud Build and then execute GOE commands via Cloud Run.

 ## Pre-requisites

 You must first have:

 - Installed the GOE repository into the source RDBMS system using the same version of the software that will be built in this process.
-- Prepared your `offload.env` file and copied into the same location as the files in this directory.
+- Prepared and tested your `offload.env` file.

 ## Helper variables